-Our 5 day, instructor – led course Cisco Unified Contact Center Enterprise Advanced Administration (UCCE-AA) helps prepare learners to implement more advanced functions and options in the Cisco Unified CCE environment.
+Our 5 day, instructor-led UCCE-AA v11.5 (Cisco Unified Contact Center Enterprise Advanced Administration) training and certification boot camp in Washington, DC Metro, Tysons Corner, VA, Columbia, MD or Live Online helps prepare learners to implement more advanced functions and options in the Cisco Unified CCE environment.
 This course will provide the student a more comprehensive look at complex topics such as advanced routing techniques, Cisco Finesse Administration, using VoiceXML applications, accessing an external database, and translation routing.
 This course will also provide students with the capability of implementing Cisco Options such as the Cisco Outbound Option, Courtesy Callback, and Agent Greetings and Whisper announcements.
 And finally, the student will learn about advanced reporting topics such as advanced administration, importing reports, and custom reporting.

 Upon completing this course, the learner will be able to meet these overall objectives: